 When planting seeds in the garden, an old toothbrush makes a very helpful tool.
 Use the end of the handle to dig little grooves for the seeds, then us the brush to gently cover the seeds with soil.

 When you are handling very fine seeds for planting up.
 Select a dry matchbox (empty) put the seeds into it, add some silver sand (very fine sand you will buy in any gardening store).
 Give box a little shake, mixing seeds with sand.
-When you're ready to plant, open box slightly and sprinkle in nice straight rows along your garden drills or where you are planting seeds.
-Proceed to grow, separate, etc.

 An easy method for planting smaller seeds over a large area is to use a "fan" or leaf rake to disrupt the top of the soil, sprinkle the seeds over the surface of the area, and then gently re-rake to combine the loose soil with the seeds.